32bitmicro/Modules/RaspberryPi/nRF24L01/README.md

 nRF24L01
 ========

- Code for the nRF24L01 2.4GHz Nordic Wiresles adatper.
+ Code for the nRF24L01 2.4GHz Nordic Wireless adatper.
 Uses bcm2835 library for SPI interface.
 Uses RF24 library configured as submodule to implement the network.